The Amur River

 Learn Some Russian

 While the general public is very friendly to tourists, most of Siberia’s population doesn’t speak any English at all.
-In fact, most of Siberia’s population knows very little of any second language – something that’s very common in all areas of Russia.
+Most of Siberia’s population knows very little of any second language – something that’s very common in all areas of Russia.
 You may not have time to learn Russian completely before you visit Siberia, but learning some basic phrases and parts of speech can help you tremendously.
 Performing basic tasks like finding food or a certain area of Siberia will be much easier.
-Siberia is a somewhat vast place, so you don’t really want to get lost while you’re there, especially if you can’t communicate with locals that could help you find your way back to your hotel or a familiar place.
+Siberia is a somewhat vast place, so you don’t want to get lost while you’re there, especially if you can’t communicate with locals that could help you find your way back to your hotel or a familiar place.

 Weather in Siberia

 Siberia is well-known for its cold weather, and it does get very cold in the winter months.
 While it can be very beautiful, it can also be very hard to travel during the coldest parts of the year.
 If you’re going to Siberia, try to schedule your visit during the summer.
-Summer really only lasts about one month in Siberia because of its location, but summer is by far the best time to visit.
+Summer only lasts about one month in Siberia because of its location, but summer is by far the best time to visit.
 Visiting Siberia in the summer will allow you to see some of the amazing wildlife and scenery that the region has to offer, all without being bundled up in five layers and fighting through a snowstorm.